GeekyAnts/nativebase-docs/docs/3.3.x/modal.md

 import { ComponentTheme } from '../src/components';

-A Modal is a window overlaid on either the primary window or another dialog window.
-Content behind a modal dialog is **inert**, meaning that users cannot interact with it.
+A `Modal` is an overlay on the primary window or another dialog window.
+Content behind the modal dialog remains **inert** and users cannot interact with it.

 ```jsx isShowcase
 import React from 'react';